The Lindy Effect

 The Lindy Effect, from Taleb's book "Antifragile," can help you.

-For people, every year of life DECREASES its remaining life expectancy.
-A 70-year-old is expected to live 14.4 more years, and a 71-year-old is only expected to live 13.7 more years.
-One year of life reduced life expectancy by 0.7 years.
+For people, every year of life DECREASES their remaining life expectancy.
+A 70-year-old is expected to live 14.4 more years, and a 71-year-old is expected to live only 13.7 more years.
+One year of life has reduced life expectancy by 0.7 years.

 Conversely, for ideas and technology, every year of life INCREASES their life expectancy.
-For example, books on the NYT bestseller list only remain there for an average of 5 weeks.
-However, a book that makes it to the 5-week threshold is expected to stay there for more than 5 weeks.
-The longer a book is on the NYT bestseller list, the longer it’s expected to stay.
+For example, books on the NYT bestseller list remain there for only an average of 5 weeks.
+However, a book that reaches the 5-week threshold is expected to stay there for more than 5 weeks.
+The longer a book is on the NYT bestseller list, the longer it is expected to stay.

-In Antifragile, building on Mandelbrot, Taleb describes the Lindy Effect as the following:
+In Antifragile, building on Mandelbrot, Taleb describes the Lindy Effect as follows:

 What justifies the Lindy Effect?